Losant/losant-docs/docs/data-tables/overview.md

 A table's name and description may be changed at any time without any adverse effect on the table and its data.
 Columns can also be added or removed at any time; however, these actions can lead to undesirable results.

+To edit the properties of an existing table, click the "Edit Table" button in the top right corner of the table.

 ![Data Table Edit Button](/images/data-tables/data-table-edit-btn.png "Data Table Edit Button")

 ### Adding a Column

 Adding a column to your table is not a dangerous action, but there are a few things to note when doing so:

-*   Any rows that existed before the creation of the new column will have `null` values set for that column.
+*   Any rows that existed before the creation of the new column will have `null` values set for that column, even if the new column has the `Unique` or `Required` constraint.
 The value can be changed at any time, but the new value must validate against the column's data type and constraint.
 *   If you define a default value for the column, the default will only be applied to new rows; existing table rows will not retroactively get the default value for the new column.
 *   Adding a column of the same name as a previously deleted column **will not restore data** from the deleted column, even if the new column's data type and constraint also match the deleted column.